Brightcells/pysnippets/README.rst

 str::

-    In [1]: import pysnippets.strsnippets as ssn
+    In [1]: from pysnippets import strsnippets as ssn

     In [2]: ssn.strip(None)